 Again we chose St Eliza School of Nursing and Midwifery.
 The second 2.5 year certificate course began in May 2018 with 6 students (4 males and 2 females), at a cost of £3,367 per student.
 This intake should complete in December 2020, with results expected in February 2021.

 Due to Covid-19 the course was halted between March and October 2020.
 These 6 students returned on the 19th October 2020 and successfully took their final exams during March 2021.
-As of May 2021 they are awaiting their results and a graduation date, hopefully later this year.
+As of November 2021 the course is still affected by the Pandemic.
+Our 6 students have all passed their courses and we believe there will be no graduation ceremonies.
+Instead, each student has to apply for an interview with the Medical Board in order to obtain a Licence to operate, but we understand interviews will not start until April 2022.

 We returned to the Iganga Technical Institute (ITI) largely as a result of the smaller amount of funding required.
 Thus in February 2019, 6 students (3 females and 3 males), started a 2 year certificate course, costing £1,696 per student.
 This may turn into 3 years, to include the advanced Certificate Course for 1 year.
 However, the course will be cheaper than nursing.
 Courses undertaken were: